Chapter 1 - A new girl in school

 I was furious.
 Finally, I found one school, though!
 I got accepted!
 I know people are going to check me out...
 But I hope life is going to be better than before.

 I got off the train with some other people, making a fuss to get in and out.
 Once I got clear of the crowd, I returned to my former pace and continued running.

 I tried to be as respectful as possible, switching between a quick walk and a full-blown sprint depending on the number of people around me, though, at times, I’d still bump into people.
 I apologized and continued my way.

 “Good morning!”
 I greeted the janitor, standing in front of the gates.
 Finally!
 I am here!

-Soon, I finally found my class and entered.
+After some time walking, I finally found my class and entered.
 The room is almost full, with a few students missing.
-I took a seat at an empty chair and placed my randoseru on the desk.
+I crashed on an empty seat and placed my randoseru on the desk, out of breath.

-Behind me, three girls talked, and as they saw me, they stopped talking.
-One of the girls with light brown eyes and straightened brown hair came up to me.
+Behind me, three girls talked, and as soon as they saw me, they stopped.
+One of the girls with light brown eyes and straight dark brown hair came up to me.
 “Hey!”

 “Huh?”
 I gazed at the girl.

 “I haven’t seen you yet.
 Who are you?”

 “Kurumi.”
 I answered.